Macbook Pro 13-inch Touchbar

 Still the most luxurious laptop

-One look at the MacBook Pro 13 with Touch Bar is all you need to know it’s a Mac.
-That’s even more impressive now that Apple has decided to take attention away from its branding, ditching the glowing white apple in favor of a slick, subtle gloss logo similar to what’s on the MacBook, the iPhone, and the iPad.
+One look at the MacBook Pro 13 is all you need to know it’s a Mac.
+Despite the sea of copycats, the MacBook Pro design still stands out.
+That was even more impressive when Apple decided to take attention away from its branding, ditching the glowing white apple in favor of a slick, subtle gloss logo similar to what’s on the MacBook, the iPhone, and the iPad.

-The MacBook Pro comes in Space Gray, which seems to be Apple’s new default color, brought over from the iPhone.
-You can find more color options in the 12-inch MacBook, which come in Silver, Space Gray, Rose Gold, or Gold.
+The MacBook Pro comes in Space Gray or Silver.
 The new MacBook Air also has the Gold option in the mix.
 Color choices may seem petty, but they add a touch of personality, and we wish Apple brought some of that to the MacBook Pro.
-Even Dell has expanded the XPS 13’s conservative color scheme to include a Rose Gold with Alpine White, and HP’s Spectre 13 also has some fancy color options.
+Even Dell has expanded the XPS 13’s conservative color scheme, and HP’s Spectre x360 also has some fancy color options too.

 Yes, USB-C is all you get.
 The MacBook Pro 13 with Touch Bar has four of these ports, two on each side.
 Even the card reader is missing.
-Crazy as it sounds, the decision has it benefits.
+The decision has it benefits.
 The simplicity of the port selection is hard to argue with, and every port is a charging port, so you can plug the wall adapter into whichever is more convenient.
 The ports are quick, too, so you can hook up multiple displays or use fast external SSDs without worry about connectivity bandwidth.

 You’re going to need adapters, and you might need lots of them.